 Chief Financial Officer, NMDP/Be The Match

 Amy Ronneberg, MBA, is the President of Be The Match BioTherapies.
 She is responsible for developing and delivering a strategic plan to grow and expand our portfolio of product offerings.
-She is also the Chief Financial Officer for NMDP/Be The Match, and is responsible for planning, implementing and directing the organization’s finances, and collaborating with NMDP/Be The Match executives and Board of Directors to develop and implement strategic business plans to meet the changing health care environment.
+She is also the Chief Financial Officer and Chief of Staff for NMDP/Be The Match, and is responsible for planning, implementing and directing the organization’s finances, and collaborating with NMDP/Be The Match executives and Board of Directors to develop and implement strategic business plans to meet the changing health care environment.

 Amy joined NMDP/Be The Match in July 2013.
 She has more than 20 years of experience in financial and operational leadership, most recently as Executive Vice President, Chief Financial Officer and Chief Operating Officer of North American Membership Group, a private equity-owned media company.
 Prior to that, she spent 12 years at Capella University, where she served as Vice President of Finance and led enterprise-wide operations and customer service.